dacre-denny/webgl-quake-mdl/README.md

 npm i && npm run dev
 ```

-The app will usually be accessible at [localhost:8080](http://localhost:8080/) and will attempt to automatically load `/data/soldier.mdl`.
-To get a copy of `soldier.mdl`, [download Quake](https://www.moddb.com/games/quake/downloads/quake-shareware-106) and [PakExplorer](https://gamebanana.com/tools/6588).
-Use PakExplorer to extract `soldier.mdl` from `ID1/pak0.pak` in the Quake directory.
+The app will usually be accessible at [localhost:8080](http://localhost:8080/) and will attempt to automatically load `/data/soldier.mdl`

 ## Features